"Engrossing and mysterious, heightened and hypnotic" - MOJO magazine

 First though she toured the North West with Os Beaches, playing tambourine and singing backup for Mark Matos, the artist known for his for his cross-pollinated "anti-band" collectives featuring members of the Bay Area's rock, classical, and experimental music communities.
 When she returned, she put together her own band, and with Matos as her "spiritual adviser", recorded her first album, with more that followed.

 Since then, Annie has relocated to Los Angeles.
 She spends her time writing more great songs, and playing live - most recently with her new psychedelic garage act Dooms Virginia.
-But after a spiritual experience, she has brought back The Flight, and will also, for the first time, be playing on her own regularly.
+But after a spiritual experience, she has brought back The Flight.
 She's played over seas, as well as toured North America and Canada, and she isn't stopping anytime soon.